cristianovagos/stroam/payment/README.md

 - Redirect link for payment to be done
 - API Call to execute checkout
 - Basic credit card Validation
+- Private API Calls for user management
 - Ability to store used Credit Card and Billing Address
+- Profile Management for the Client

 ## What is left

 - Register for Client and Merchant
-- Profile Management for the Client and Merchant
+- Profile Management for the Merchant
-- Pre-filling of billing address and credit card
 - Improve JavaScript validation of payment form
 - Minor security features

 ## Deployment